HL7/fhir-shc-vaccination-ig/input/pagecontent/index.md

 #### MustSupport interpretation

-The [MustSupport](https://www.hl7.org/fhir/conformance-rules.html#mustSupport) flag indicates that implementation shall provide "meaningful support" for the element, as defined by its implementation guide.
-This IG follows the MustSupport [definitions in US Core](http://hl7.org/fhir/us/core/general-guidance.html#must-support).
+- Issuers SHALL populate any elements marked as `MustSupport` if the necessary data are available in their system.
+- Issuers SHOULD NOT populate any elements that are not marked as `MustSupport` unless they believe the element contains valuable information for Verifiers.
+This is due to the payload size constraints of SMART Health Cards; see the [Data minimization](#data-minimization) section below for more details on how to reduce payload size when implementing.
+- Verifiers SHALL be able to "meaningfully process" elements flagged with both `MustSupport` and the `Is-Modifier` property.
+For other elements flagged with `MustSupport`, Verifiers MAY process at their own discretion.

-Note that MustSupport does **not** indicate an element is required to be present in resource instances.
-Required elements are those with a minimim cardinality of 1 or greater.
+Note that `MustSupport` does **not** indicate an element is required to be present in resource instances.
+Required elements are those with a minimum cardinality of 1 or greater.

 ### Profiles